Jiaqing-ASU/SmallTests/deduplication_bin_pack/test/README.txt

 #input = np.load(file_path, allow_pickle=True).item()

 Besides the input of this script, there are also 3 algothrims you could run.
-Find the following lines in the test.py:

-#P, tensor_page_mapping = bin_pack_greedy(list_of_tensors, blocks_in_page)
-#P = bin_pack_dp_greedy(list_of_tensors, blocks_in_page)
-#P = bin_pack_dp(list_of_tensors, blocks_in_page)

-if you run the bin_pack_greedy, just delete the '#' before line:
-#P, tensor_page_mapping = bin_pack_greedy(list_of_tensors, blocks_in_page)

-And if you run the other 2 algorithms, please delete the '#' before them and also commit the following line:
-#output['tensor_page_mapping'] = tensor_page_mapping

-The reason is after fix the bugs, the previous parts of code to generate the tensor_page_mapping does not work.
-And I need to generate a new method to get the tensor_page_mapping.[TODO]
+If you would like to run the most greedy algorithm, please run greedy_test.py. if you would like to run the pruning greedy algorithm based on dp algorithm, please run dp_greedy_test.py.
+If you would like to run the real dynamic programming algorithm, please run dp_test.py

-When you run this script, you could also change the number of blocks each page can mostly contain by change the following value:
+When you run these 3 scripts, you could also change the number of blocks each page can mostly contain by change the following value:
 #blocks_in_page = 10

-After you feel good with all the above settings, you could run the test.py and then it will output the time of the algorithm running and also the numbers of pages need from the terminal.
+After you feel good with all the above settings, you could run the python script you need and then it will output the time of the algorithm running and also the numbers of pages need from the terminal.

-If you run the most greedy algorithm, you will also see the output file under the same folder.
-It is also a dictionary object saved in a .npy file named page_pack_output.npy.
+If you run the greedy_test.py, you will also see the output file under the same folder.
+It is also a dictionary object saved in a .npy file named greedy_page_pack_output.npy.
 This file has the following format:

 Key: Value